 According to Pennsylvania law, suspension is defined as the denial of the right to attend school and to take part in any school function for any period of up to ten (10) days.
 Suspensions must be preceded by notification to the student and parent/guardian in writing.
-For the purposes of the Code of Conduct, suspensions are comprised of two categories: short-term and long-term.
+Students are given the opportunity to make up work.
+Students will be given a time equivalent to the length of their suspension to make up work (ex: 2 day suspension is equivalent to a 2 day window to make up work).
+After the make up window, students will be given a zero for all missing assignments.